rahulkumar2023/ai-Projects/README.md

 ## Summary

-This repository demonstrates practical applications of modern AI systems, focusing on building simple, effective tools powered by large language models.
-It highlights both technical implementation and product-oriented thinking in applied AI.
+This repository demonstrates practical applications of modern AI systems, focusing on building simple, effective tools powered by large language models and showcasing both technical implementation and applied problem-solving.

----